Skip to content

 • Quality is capped at playback resolution, which Netflix limits in Mac browsers (Safari is the only Mac browser cleared for 4K, and only on specific hardware).
 At best you get a re-encoded copy of a 720p or 1080p stream, with one more lossy generation of compression on top.

-Dedicated streaming downloaders work differently from screen recorders.
-They negotiate with the platform's playback infrastructure the way a supported client would, then save the playable stream into a clean MP4 or MKV — no black rectangle, audio intact, original encoding preserved.
+After exhausting the routes above, this is where I landed.
+Dedicated streaming downloaders work differently from screen recorders: they save the playable stream into a clean MP4 or MKV file for personal offline viewing, with audio intact and original encoding preserved.
 The output is a local file you can play in IINA, VLC, or QuickTime, with no further internet handshake required at watch time.
+This is one desktop workflow that produces a saved MP4 on Mac — for content you're authorized to access, where permitted by Netflix's Terms of Use and applicable law.

 Download Methods on Mac in 2026 — What Works, What Doesn't